Clarksburg State Park

 Clarksburg State Park is a 368 acre Massachusetts state park located in the town of Clarksburg.
 The park is made up of unspoiled northern hardwood forest, with views of the Hoosac Range, Mount Greylock and the Green Mountains.
 It is managed by the Department of Conservation and Recreation.

 Activities and amenities

-Mauserts Pond: The park's centerpiece, Mauserts Pond has a pavilion and landscaped picnic area.
-The pond, though weedy, offers opportunities for swimming, fishing and non-motorized boating (boat ramp available).

-Trails: The park has 4.5 mi of trails including the 3 mi Pond Loop Trail.
-Trails may be used for hiking, walking, and cross-country skiing.
+Mauserts Pond has a pavilion and landscaped picnic area.
+The pond, though weedy, offers opportunities for swimming, fishing, canoeing and kayaking.
+The park has 4.5 mi of trails including the 3 mi Pond Loop Trail for hiking and cross-country skiing.
+It also has a 46-site campground.

-Camping: Forty-six sites are available from May to September.
-Campground office hours are from 8 am – 6 pm on weekdays, and 8 am – midnight on weekends.
-Universally accessible campsites and comfort station are available, along with showers.

-The park is open for day use from sunrise to one half-hour after sunset, year-round.
-Facilities are available from Memorial Day through Labor Day.
-A parking fee is charged.